radiantlogic-v8/documentation-new/documentation/global-sync-guide/configuration/rules/test-rules.md

 ---
-title: RadiantOne Global Synchronization Guide
+title: Test rules
-description: RadiantOne Global Synchronization Guide
+description: Test rules
 ---

-# Test Rules
+# Test rules

 You can test your rules by emulating changes from the source.